 Not just oil-rigs

 Apart from offshore structures, the company has used Tekla to design the complex steel structure of the Kuala Lumpur Convention Centre’s skylight, a 4,200-ton cable bridge in Germany, a 1,900-ton hanging cable bridge in Belgium, a 650-ton pipelay stinger used for offshore pipe laying and many other types of steel structures.
-In the Netherlands, Iv-Consult relied on Tekla to design lockgates that are widely used to channel water in the many waterways of the country.
-In addition, they are currently designing new lockgates for the Panama Canal.
-Each lockgate there weighs about 4,000 tons.
+In the Netherlands, Iv-Consult relied on Tekla to design lock gates that are widely used to channel water in the many waterways of the country.
+For example, Iv-Consult has designed new lock gates for the Panama Canal (each lock gate there weighs about 4,000 tons) and is currently designing new lock gates for the new sea lock at IJmuiden and Terneuzen.

 Benefits of using Tekla software